 Director of Religious Education

 Luz Marina Díaz was born in Caracas, Venezuela.
-She spent much of her early life working as a system analyst as well as dancing, choreographing, and teaching in two major modern dance companies in Venezuela.
-In 1994, she came to New York and discovered her vocation as a religious educator, spiritual director, and liturgical dancer.
+In her early years, she worked as a system analyst and danced, choreographed, and taught in two major dance companies in Venezuela.
+She discovered her vocation as a spiritual director, liturgical dancer, and religious educator in 1994 when she moved to New York.

 Assistant for Financial Planning